CONTACT US

 Occasionally email can be used, but digital media is often too large.
 File size is limited and some email server may compress the file (which we want to avoid).

-We prefer to have an Online repository such is Box, Dropbox, Transferability, or some other file sharing service.
-We offer a file server (Box.com) for uploading large files that is a simple drag and drop - but we can use what ever service you have, especially if other collaborators are already using it.
+We prefer to have an online repository such is Box, Dropbox, WeTransfer, or your file sharing service of choice.
+We offer a file upload (Box.com) for delivering large files with a simple drag and drop - but prefer to allign with what ever service you have, especially if other collaborators are already using it.

-Case with lots of cameras and hours of footage are best delivered on a hard drive, using FedEx-ed or UPS tracked delivery.
+Case with lots of cameras and hours of footage are best delivered on a hard drive, using FedEx or UPS tracked delivery.
 A good rule of thumb is what ever method you received the file, may be the proper way to get them to me.
 Provided the data was collected, archived, and delivered to you properly.

 If you are unsure, please reach out and we will work with you on the best method of delivery for your case.